The Guardianship and Administration Act 2000 sets out a number of duties for guardians. They include the duty to:

 A guardian for restrictive practices can only be appointed for a maximum of two years.

-If you have been appointed as a guardian, you can find out more from the Guardianship Information Service (GIS).
-The GIS is a free service which can help understand more about the guardianship process and requirements.
+If you have been appointed as a guardian, you can find out more about the process and requirements from the Private Guardian Support.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.